AAEVT Anesthesia Society

 Still have questions?
 We're here to help.

 ** A Society is a group of individuals who have a common interest and passion for a topic or field of study.
 It does not have the capability to credential.
-It can offer RACE approved CE, it can offer certificates of completion, and it can offer criteria for required study should a member wish to receive recognition of completion and a certificate.
+It can offer RACE approved CE, certificates of completion, and it can offer criteria for required study should a member wish to receive recognition of completion or distinction.
 By being a member you are not required to achieve this more advanced level.

 The AAEVT Anesthesia Society’s Mission is:

-• To advance the education & professional recognition of AAEVT members who display excellence in & dedication to providing superior anesthesia care to the patient
+• To advance the education and professional recognition of AAEVT members who strive for excellence in and dedication to providing superior anesthesia care to the patient.

 The Society’s Objectives are to:

-• Establish advanced levels of education and experience prerequisites leading to certification in equine veterinary anesthesia.
+• Promote and establish levels of education and experience prerequisites leading to recognized as “qualified with distinction” in equine veterinary anesthesia.

 • Provide mentorship, instruction, scientific and hands on wet lab/presentations, resources and other contributions to knowledge relating to equine veterinary anesthesia.